Jumper (1991 film): Plot

 Still in Carpenter's clothes, Jumper knocks on the door of nerdy Jethro's (David Rockmore) apartment (interrupting his watching gay pornography) and pretends to be a peacetime soldier in need of an apartment.
 When Jethro wakes up after Jumper renders him unconscious, he realizes he is naked.
 Jumper seduces him, and while Jethro is asleep he takes his clothes and gives him Carpenter's and Carpenter's motel address.

 Jumper enters the office of closeted Hollywood producer Jay Cassidy (Wes Daniels) for an "audition".
 Jay resists, yet Jumper seduces him.
 He gives Jay a love story about two gay men, puts him to sleep, and leaves him naked.
 His mission complete, Jumper returns to heaven but misses West Hollywood.

-However, he hears from "Dad" that Jerry and Jim are still together despite their ups and downs; six weeks after their reconciliation, they celebrate Jim's opening night.
+As Jumper hears from "Dad", Jerry and Jim are still together despite their ups and downs; six weeks after their reconciliation, they celebrate Jim's opening night.
 Jeffrey and Jethro meet at one of Madonna's Blond Ambition World Tour concerts, and eventually become lovers.
 Although Carpenter seduces Jethro (as planned by Jumper), he still has feelings for the angel.
 Within a week after Jumper's journey, Carpenter is killed by gay bashers, trying to save a gay man's life.
-The gay love story becomes a movie, directed and written by Jay.
+The gay love story becomes a movie directed and written by Jay.

 "Dad" tells Jumper that "Dad" is whoever Jumper wants him to be.
 Jumper loses his wings (and his boxers, leaving him naked) and is reunited with Carpenter, who is "Dad" transformed.
 When he learns that Carpenter's first name is Joe, he tells him he will call him "Dad" for a while—or for eternity.